cywcarrie/vite-milkproject/README.md

 ### Demo Website : [Link](https://cywcarrie.github.io/vite-milkproject/#/)

 In this simulation of a fully Chinese e-commerce website, users can add products to their shopping cart, manage items by adding or removing them, and place orders.
-They can search for products using keywords and view detailed information about individual items.
+They can search for products using keywords, view detailed information about individual items, and customize their selections.
 The backend allows administrator to add and modify products and coupons.

 ## Technologies Used